-The 1,432-acre Bear Creek Redwoods Open Space Preserve is located five miles south of Los Gatos.
-The preserve features shaded fir and redwood forests, cool perennial creeks, and spectacular views of the Sierra Azul Range.
+The 1,432-acre Bear Creek Redwoods Open Space Preserve is located three miles south of Los Gatos.
+The Preserve features shaded fir and redwood forests, cool perennial creeks and spectacular views of the Sierra Azul Range.

 Construction for Bear Creek Redwoods Open Space Preserve will commence in early May 2018.
 Please expect increased vehicular and large truck traffic primarily on Bear Creek Road, beginning immediately and continuing through spring of 2019.